Background pattern

 Take the tablet after a meal and swallow it with a glass of water, approximately at the same time every day.

 The duration of treatment with this medication depends on the underlying disease.
-Please take allopurinol regularly and for the time your doctor has indicated.
+Please take alopurinol regularly and for the time indicated by your doctor.

 Continuous monitoring by your doctor is necessary.
 Your doctor should check your uric acid levels repeatedly and regularly through blood tests.
-At the same time, possible side effects should be observed, and you should speak with your doctor or pharmacist if you consider that the effect of this medication is too strong or too weak.
+At the same time, possible side effects should be observed, and you should talk to your doctor or pharmacist if you think the effect of this medication is too strong or too weak.

 If you take more Alopurinol Stada than you should

-If you take more allopurinol than you should, contact your doctor or go to the hospital immediately.
-Bring the packaging of this medication with you.
+If you take more alopurinol than you should, contact your doctor or go to the hospital immediately.
+Bring the package of this medication with you.
 Signs of overdose may include nausea, vomiting, diarrhea, and dizziness.

-If you forget to take a dose, do not take a double dose to compensate for the missed doses.
+If you forget to take a dose, do not take a double dose to make up for the missed doses.

-If you have any of the following side effects, stop taking this medicine immediately and inform your doctor.
+If you have any of the following side effects, stop taking this medication immediately and inform your doctor.

-• Fever and chills, headache, muscle aches (symptoms similar to the flu) and general discomfort.
-Any change in the skin, for example; mouth ulcers, throat, nose, genital, or conjunctivitis (red and swollen eyes), blisters or generalized peeling.
+• Fever and chills, headache, muscle pain (flu-like symptoms) and general malaise.
+Any skin changes, such as ulcers in the mouth, throat, nose, genitals, or conjunctivitis (red and inflamed eyes), blisters, or generalized peeling of the skin.

-• Severe allergic reactions that include fever, skin rash, general pain, and abnormalities in blood and liver function tests (may be signs of a multi-organ sensitivity disorder).
+• Severe allergic reactions that include fever, skin rash, general discomfort, and abnormalities in blood tests and liver function tests (may be signs of a multi-organ sensitivity disorder).

 Very rare(may affect up to 1 in 10,000 people)

-• Severe and potentially fatal skin reaction (hypersensitivity reactions, Stevens-Johnson syndrome, and toxic epidermal necrolysis) (see section 2).
+• Severe and potentially life-threatening skin reaction (hypersensitivity reactions, Stevens-Johnson syndrome, and toxic epidermal necrolysis) (see section 2).

-• Severe allergic reaction that causes facial or throat swelling.
+• Severe allergic reaction that causes swelling of the face or throat.

-If you have gout, you may experience a gout attack at the start of treatment with allopurinol.
+If you have gout, you may experience a gout attack when starting treatment with alopurinol.

 It is more common to experience side effects if you have kidney or liver problems or if you are taking ampicillin or amoxicillin at the same time.